shaifulshabuj/elk-logging-stack/docs/TROUBLESHOOTING.md

 3. **Check Permissions**:
    - Ensure the data directory has correct permissions
-   - Run `docker-compose down -v` to remove volumes and try again
+   - Run `docker compose down -v` to remove volumes and try again

 ### Cluster Health is Red